kosratdev/git-style-guide/README.md

 7. [References](#references)

 ## Introduction
 This is Git Style Guide inspired by the [git man pages](http://git-scm.com/doc) and various practices popular among the community.
-If you are not good at using Git look at [this cheat sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) or take [this course](https://www.udacity.com/course/how-to-use-git-and-github--ud775)
+If you are not familiar with Git take [this course](https://www.udacity.com/course/how-to-use-git-and-github--ud775) or look at [this cheat sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf).

 ## Setup Workspace
 Setup your terminal with a colorful custom bash prompt to see git status easily look at my custom prompt: